 - MnS producer offers to create instances of IOC ManagementDataCollection [5] and create/stop/listMeasurementJob [5].

-Any realistic management system of a mobile network is composed of many management functions (including the management functions implemented at the NF), representing the mobile network with different level of abstraction and working at different scope in time, e.g. as depicted in clauses 4.5 and A.6 of [6].
+Any realistic management system of a mobile network is composed of many management functions (including the management functions implemented at the NF), representing the mobile network with different level of abstraction and working at different scope in time, e.g. as depicted in clauses 4.5 and figure A.6.1 of [6].
 These management functions are able to exchange PM data between each other: Each management function is able to:

 - Receive management data from MnS producers